Get great deals on:

 runs catamarans from Zadar to nearby islands and also the Nona Ana which runs from Dubrovnik to the Elaphiti Islands, Mljet Island, Korcula and Lastovo.
 Service to Mljet, Korcula and Lastovo are summer only.

-runs a useful passenger ferry all year between Split, Milna, Hvar Town and Vis (see the schedule) and a seasonal passenger ferry between Split-Milna-Hvar-Korcula-Dubrovnik (see schedule).
+runs a useful passenger ferry all year between Split, Milna, Hvar Town and Vis (see the schedule), a seasonal passenger ferry between Split-Milna-Hvar-Korcula-Dubrovnik (see schedule) and a summer passenger ferry that connects Split-Bol-Makarska-Korcula-Mljet-Dubrovnik (see schedule).
 Krilo also runs a passenger ferry that connects Rijeka with Cres and Mali Losinj.

 operates a few local catamarans from Zadar.